punitkatiyar/html-master-guide/05.html-form/readme.md

 ### [ placeholder ] : Provides a hint or example text that is displayed in the input field before the user enters any value.**

-### required: Specifies that the input field is required and must be filled in before the form can be submitted.
+### [ required ] : Specifies that the input field is required and must be filled in before the form can be submitted.